jose-carlos-sousa/jelly-field-IA/README.md

 ### Operators
 1. **Place First Jelly**: Position at (X,Y) if empty and within map boundaries
 2. **Place Second Jelly**: Position at (X,Y) if empty and within map boundaries
-3. **Hammer Move**: Remove jelly at (X,Y) if occupied and within map boundaries

 ### State Update Rules
 1. After placing a new jelly, all neighboring jellies of the same color are deleted and the placed jelly expands
 2. Chain reactions may occur when expansions cause additional matches

 ### Scoring
-Performance is measured by the number of moves required to win the game
+Performance is evaluated based on the number of moves required to win the game and the time taken to achieve victory

 ## Screenshots